 End of December 2010, SIDI's portfolio was 10,4 million euros, of which 43% invested in Africa, 32% in Latin America, 6% in Asia, 9% in the Mediterranean basin, 9% in Eastern Europe, and 1% in the Caribbean.
 Amongst its founding shareholders are the French Development Agency, the Caisse des Dépôts et Consignations and the Crédit Coopératif (two French banks).
 SIDI's financial and partnership relations are based on two main principles: long-term commitment and risk-sharing.
+SIDI has been followed up.
+Incofin CVSO is a shareholder in Akiba Commercial Bank PIc since 2003 and has, since the beginning, also taken up an active role in the board.
+MFIs can find in Incofin a partner who actively works together with them to find a solution that suits them best.
+The fund is managed by Incofin Investment Management, a manager of 6 microfinance investment funds with EUR 300 million assets under management.
+Incofin Investment Management is taking care of this job with an international and multilingual team of 37 experts who are at the MFIs' disposal.
+Incofin CVSO currently cooperates with 30 partner institutions in 21 countries, reaching out to 1.8 million micro entrepreneurs.

-SIDI has been a founding shareholder of various other funds such as Profund, La Cif 1, MAF (Asia) and more recently
+a founding shareholder of various other funds such as Profund, La Cif 1, MAF (Asia) and more recently